Bolomorz/Benutzerverwaltungssoftware/Readme.md

 2.8 Partials

 - the page {Management} has different partial with a static variable realized as an enum of the partials
-- the index page switches between the partial pages with the held of post-functions according to the stored value in the static variable
+- the index page switches between the partial pages with the help of post-functions according to the stored value in the static variable
 - to ensure saving of data between navigating of pages the nullable ids of the picked [Customer] and [InvoiceItem] are stored in a static variable
-- the partials then load data according to the stored values /Pages/Management/...
+- the partials then load data according to the stored values
+    - /Pages/Management/...

 2.9 Document Templates and Printing